 Figure 9. (a-f) Climatological (1979-2019) bivariate PDF of the DJF daily-mean E and $c_p$ at 300 hPa $(10^{-3}(ms^{-1})^{-2})$ ; black contours) over (a) NW Pacific, (b) NE Pacific, (c) N America, (d) N Atlantic, (e) Europe, and (f) Central Asia in ERA5.
-Colour shading corresponds to the 1979-2019 linear trend (Theil-Sen estimator) in the seasonal $E-c_p$ probability density.
+Colour shading corresponds to the 1979-2019 linear trend (Theil-Sen estimator) in the seasonal-daily-mean $E-c_p$ seasonal probability density.
 Red hatching indicates areas where the trend monotonicity is statistically significant at the 0.10 significance level. (g-l), (m-r), (s-x) Same as (a-f), but for MAM, JJA, and SON, respectively.

 3.4 Temporal variation of trends in mean and extreme RWP properties significant temporal variation in some regions and seasons.
-The objectives of this section are, first, to underline and illustrate this aspect and, secondly, to report on the associated variability in the frequency of occurrence of RWP amplitude and phase speed extremes.
+The objectives of this section subsection are, first, to underline and illustrate this aspect and, secondly, to report on the associated variability in the frequency of occurrence of occurrence frequency of RWP amplitude and phase speed extremes.

 As shown in Sect.
 3.1, NE Pacific experiences pronounced decadal variability in the seasonal-mean E field in DJF (Fig. 3).
-This suggests that when considering shorter periods within 1979-2019, the respective trends in RWP properties may exhibit
+This suggests that when considering shorter periods within 1979-2019, the respective trends in RWP properties may exhibit significant temporal variation in some regions and seasons.
+The objectives of this section subsection are first to underline

-Figure 10 provides an example of pronounced temporal variation in seasonal-mean E and $c_p$ trends by separating the Northern Hemisphere DJF analysis into the two equally-long periods of 1979-1999 and 1999-2019.
-Evidently, many areas are characterized by E and $c_p$ trends of different sign in these two periods.
+Figure 10 provides an example of pronounced temporal variation in seasonal-mean E and cp trends by separating the Northern Hemisphere DJF analysis into the two equally-long periods of 1979-1999 and 1999-2019.
+Evidently, many areas are characterized by E and cp trends of different sign in these two periods.
 A big part of the 15-40°N latitude band - including N Pacific, the Mediterranean, and Asia - shifts from weakly negative (during 1979-1999) to positive and often monotonic (during 1999-2019) E trends.
 Furthermore, areas to the north of 60°N experience an apparent change from monotonic negative to weak E trends.
 Between 40°N and 60°N, the E trends remain mostly positive throughout the 41-year period.
-When it comes to $c_p$ , a positive trend during 1979-1999 characterizes most of the Northern Hemisphere extratropics, albeit with infrequent monotonicity.
+When it comes to cp, a positive trend during 1979-1999 characterizes most-much of the Northern Hemisphere extratropics, albeit with infrequent monotonicity.
 In contrast, monotonic negative trends are found over parts of Asia, N Pacific and N America during the 1999-2019 period.
-In particular, an unusual period of five consecutive winters between 1998 and 2002 with relatively high $c_p$ values over NE Pacific (Fig. \$2\$4) appears crucial for the noticeable trend change in this area and suggests that the scarcity of monotonic $c_p$ trends in the 1979-2019 period (Fig. 8a) is caused by variability at both interannual and longer time scales.
+In particular, an unusual period of five consecutive winters between 1998 and 2002 with relatively high $c_p$ values over NE Pacific (Fig. S4) appears crucial for the noticeable trend change in this area and suggests that the scarcity of monotonic $c_p$ trends in the 1979-2019 period (Fig. 8a) is caused by variability at both interannual and longer time scales.